wofsauge/IsaacDocs/docs/Sprite.md

 ### Play () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void Play ( string AnimationName, boolean Force ) {: .copyable aria-label='Functions' }
+Starts executing the given animation at Frame 0.
+Each consecutive frame, the sprite object will automatically increase its current frame by one.

+Calling this function again will always reset the current frame back to 0.

+Setting the "**Force**" value to true will stop any already playing animation and start the new one.

+???- example "Example Code"
+    This code plays and renders a sprite.

+    ```lua
+    	-- Sprite objects only need to be created and loaded once.
+	local mySprite = Sprite()
+	mySprite:Load("gfx/myCoolAnimation.anm2", true)

+	-- Execute this function only once! for example when an event is triggered
+	function myPlaySpriteFunction()
+		mySprite:Play("MyAnimation", true)
+	end

+	-- Execute this function every POST_RENDER.
+For example in the MC_POST_RENDER callback.
+	function myRenderSpriteFunction()
+		mySprite:Render(Vector(50,50), Vector(0,0), Vector(0,0))
+	end
+    ```

 ___
 ### Play·Overlay () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void PlayOverlay ( string AnimationName, boolean Force ) {: .copyable aria-label='Functions' }
+Starts executing the given overlay animation at Frame 0.
+Each consecutive frame, the sprite object will automatically increase its current frame by one.

+Calling this function again will always reset the current frame back to 0.

+Setting the "**Force**" value to true will stop any already playing animation and start the new one.

+???- example "Example Code"
+    This code plays and renders an overlay sprite.

+    ```lua
+    	-- Sprite objects only need to be created and loaded once.
+	local mySprite = Sprite()
+	mySprite:Load("gfx/myCoolAnimation.anm2", true)

+	-- Execute this function only once! for example when an event is triggered
+	function myPlaySpriteFunction()
+		mySprite:PlayOverlay("MyOverlayAnimation", true)
+	end

+	-- Execute this function every POST_RENDER.
+For example in the MC_POST_RENDER callback.
+	function myRenderSpriteFunction()
+		mySprite:Render(Vector(50,50), Vector(0,0), Vector(0,0))
+	end
+    ```
 ___
 ### Play·Random () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }